aoles/cellh5-R/README.md

 cellh5-R
 ========

 cellh5-R is a tiny R-package providing an S4-class for highlevel access to cellh5-files.
 It depends on the [bioconductor](http://www.bioconductor.org)-packages `rhdf5` package and `EBImage`.
-Other dependencies are `base64enc` and the `grid` package.
+Another dependency is `base64enc` package.
 #### Documentation
 The package is fully documented within the R-manual pages.
 ```